 NW Shelf LNG well problem unlikely to speed gas output decline - Woodside CEO

-One of 50 wells producing gas for the North West Shelf LNG plant has gone offline, operator Woodside Petroleum (WPL.AX) confirmed on Tuesday, but the issue is not expected to impact forecasts for the rate of output decline from the ageing fields.
+MELBOURNE (Reuters) - One of 50 wells producing gas for the North West Shelf LNG plant has gone offline, operator Woodside Petroleum confirmed on Tuesday, but the issue is not expected to impact forecasts for the rate of output decline from the ageing fields.

 The 16.9 million tonnes a year North West Shelf LNG project is the oldest and largest liquefied natural gas (LNG) project in Australia.